NativeScript/plugins/packages/contacts/README.md

 ```
 <key>NSContactsUsageDescription</key>
-<string>Kindly provide permission to access contact on your device.</string>
+<string>Kindly provide permission to access contacts on your device.</string>
 ```

 User will be asked for permissions when contacts are accessed by the app.